-- Be approved by the piping manufacturer for aboveground, over water, and/or underwater use in a marina application.
-MDE recommends the above ground pipe be double-walled construction provided by the manufacturer or field installed in secondary containment system approved by MDE that terminates in a containment sump. - Be rated to withstand a corrosive environment, resistant to ultraviolet radiation and fire, and protected against physical damage. - Be installed to prevent chafing, pinching, kinking, and crushing. - Be installed to prevent releases due to structural failure, stress, corrosion, ultraviolet radiation, heat, cold, movement, etc. - Provide for flexibility for the anticipated range of motion of the dock, pier, and piping due to waves, movement of people on the dock or pier, etc. - Be properly supported at least every 10 feet or in accordance with the manufacturer's specifications. - Be spaced a distance greater than or equal to the diameter of the pipe or pipe sleeve. - Be accessible for inspection and maintenance.
+- All underground product piping for AST systems must be UL listed double-walled construction and terminate inside of liquid tight containment sumps. - If new UL Listed double walled flexible plastic product piping is installed underground between an AST and bulkhead, that same product piping can be extended aboveground under the marina pier to the dispensers if it is approved by the piping manufacturer for aboveground, over water, and/or underwater use in a marina application.
+Or, if not rated for aboveground, overwater, and/or underwater use, the piping must be sleeved in ridged, corrosion-resistant pipe that meets a minimum 2-hour fire rating. - Be rated to withstand a corrosive environment, resistant to ultraviolet radiation and fire, and protected against physical damage. - Be installed to prevent chafing, pinching, kinking, and crushing. - Be installed to prevent releases due to structural failure, stress, corrosion, ultraviolet radiation, heat, cold, movement, etc. - Provide for flexibility for the anticipated range of motion of the dock, pier, and piping due to waves, movement of people on the dock or pier, etc. - Be properly supported at least every 10 feet or in accordance with the manufacturer's specifications. - Be spaced a distance greater than or equal to the diameter of the pipe or pipe sleeve.